Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Introduction

 \section{Introduction}

 When one studies systems with many degrees of freedom, for example, systems with a large number of particles or interacting agents, one is often interested not so much in the trajectories at the microscopic level (that is, of individual particles), but in the behavior on the macroscopic scale (of the overall distribution of particles).
-The classical example are the motions of molecules of a gas, resulting in the laws of thermodynamics.
+The classical example is the motion of molecules of a gas, resulting in the laws of thermodynamics.
 In this classical case the macroscopic description is derived in statistical mechanics from knowledge about the microscopic behavior through time scale separation.
-Other important examples are emerging patterns in physical, chemical and biological systems, \eg Rayleigh-B\'enard convection rolls \cite{Rayleigh1916}, Belousov-Zhabotinsky reaction \cite{Belousov1959,Zhabotinsky1964}, stripes on zebra skin or pattern on butterfly wings \cite{Young1984}.
-A common approach in physics literature to deriving macroscopic descriptions are the so-called adiabatic elimination or the slaving principle \cite{Haken1983,Haken1983a}.
-These concepts are related to the theorems about center-manifold and slow-manifold reduction of the mathematical literature \cite{E2003,Kelley1967,Vanderbauwhede1989}.
+Other important examples are emerging patterns in physical, chemical, and biological systems, \eg Rayleigh-B\'enard convection rolls \cite{Rayleigh1916}, the Belousov-Zhabotinsky reaction \cite{Belousov1959,Zhabotinsky1964}, and stripes on zebra skin or patterns on butterfly wings \cite{Young1984}.
+A common approach in the physics literature to deriving macroscopic descriptions are the so-called adiabatic elimination or the slaving principle \cite{Haken1983,Haken1983a}.
+These concepts are related to the theorems in the mathematical literature about reductions to center manifolds or slow manifolds \cite{E2003,Kelley1967,Vanderbauwhede1989}.